Colchicum balansae

-Colchicum balansae is a variable species producing white to rosy-purple flowers in fall.
+Colchicum balansae is a variable species of flowering plant in the family Colchicaceae, producing white to rosy-purple flowers in the autumn season.
 The flowers are borne low to the ground, but can come from bulbs 50 cm (20") below the soil surface.
-The leaves are absent at flowering time, and start growing in the spring and can reach up to 30 cm (12") long.
+The leaves are absent at flowering time; they start growing in the spring and can reach up to 30 cm (12") long.
 This species is native to southern Turkey and to Greece (Attica, Poros, Rhodes).